erf/vid/README.md

 ## Contributing 🙋‍♂️

-Whilst I prefer tackling challenges on my own, I'm open to thoughtful PRs that align with the editor's minimal philosophy.
+Although I prefer tackling challenges on my own, I'm open to PRs that align with the editor's minimal philosophy.

 I won't accept issues solely for suggestions, but meaningful contributions are appreciated.